Health Insurance for Visa to France

 Article L313-6 of the Code de l'entrée et du séjour des étrangers requires that a visa is issued on condition of sufficient resources and health insurance cover for the duration of the stay, stating:

 'L'étranger doit en outre justifier de la possession d'une assurance maladie couvrant la durée de son séjour et prendre l'engagement de n'exercer en France aucune activité professionnelle.'

 This requirement applies for both a Visa Long Séjour Temporaire (VLS-T), for stays from three months to less than a year, and a Visa de Long Séjour valant Titre de Séjour (VLS-TS), which covers stays up to a year.
 The former would normally be used by those visiting France for up to a year, whilst the latter by those intending to relocate to France permanently.
 No visa is required for a visit under 3 months.

-However, just what type of health insurance is required and would possession of travel health insurance and/or a Global Health Insurance Card (formerly EHIC) satisfy the health insurance condition?
+However, just what type of health insurance is required and would possession of travel health insurance and/or a Global Health Insurance Card (formerly EHIC) issued by the UK government satisfy the health insurance condition?

 Up to Three Months

 For stays up to 3 months, for which no visa is required, the rules are reasonably clear.

 Under Schengen rules visitors must have 'travel medical insurance covering emergency medical, hospitalisation and repatriation (including in case of death).
 The minimum cover should be of €30.000.
 This insurance must be valid for the entire Schengen area and throughout the duration of the stay.'